 10.2.9 Swinging doors provided with a break away device shall require no more than 50 lbf (222 N) applied 1 in. from the edge of the lock stile to open.
 When the door(s) is opened in the break out mode, powered operating components excluding spring power shall not operate the doors.

 - Interior, non-fire-rated, manually-operated swinging doors – limited to 5 pounds by the accessibility standards and the IBC.

-- Fire-rated, manually-operated swinging doors – 15 pounds to release the latch, 30 pounds to set the door in motion, and 15 pounds to open the door to the fully-open position – per the IBC.
+- Fire-rated, manually-operated swinging doors – 30 pounds to set the door in motion, and 15 pounds to open the door to the fully-open position – per the IBC.
 NFPA 80 recommends a size-4 closer for exterior fire doors and a size-3 closer for interior fire doors.

-- Exterior, manually-operated swinging doors – 15 pounds to release the latch, 30 pounds to set the door in motion, and 15 pounds to open the door to the fully-open position – per the IBC, or as limited by state and local codes.
+- Exterior, manually-operated swinging doors – 30 pounds to set the door in motion, and 15 pounds to open the door to the fully-open position – per the IBC, or as limited by state and local codes.

-- Doors with low-energy or power-assist operators – 15 pounds to release the latch, 30 pounds to set the door in motion, and 15 pounds to open the door to the fully-open position – as required by BHMA A156.19 which is more restrictive than the IBC.
+- Doors with low-energy or power-assist operators – 30 pounds to set the door in motion, and 15 pounds to open the door to the fully-open position – as required by BHMA A156.19 which is more restrictive than the IBC.

-- Power-operated doors – 15 pounds to release the latch, 30 pounds to set the door in motion, and 15 pounds to open the door to the fully-open position, except 50-pounds if the door has a break-away feature – as required by BHMA A156.10, which is more restrictive than the IBC.
+- Power-operated pedestrian doors – 30 pounds to set the door in motion, and 15 pounds to open the door to the fully-open position, except 50 pounds if the door has a break-away feature – as required by BHMA A156.10, which is more restrictive than the IBC.